iomz/gserm19-adl/README.md

 ### Install ZED SDK v2.8.3
 The official documentation is [here](https://www.stereolabs.com/docs/getting-started/installation/).

-Fortunately, ZED SDK v2.8.3 is officially supported with JetPack 4.2, so download the installation script from [here](https://www.stereolabs.com/developers/release/#sdkdownloads_anchor<Paste>) and simply run it.
+Fortunately, JetPack 4.2 is officially supported with ZED SDK v2.8.3, so simply download and run the installation script from [here](https://www.stereolabs.com/developers/release/#sdkdownloads_anchor).
 To verify the installation, try one of the tools came with the SDK.
 The below is a screenshot from 'ZED Depth Viewer' which can be found in `/usr/local/zed/tools`.

 ![Depth Viewer](https://i.imgur.com/qBPtVvm.png)

 ### Build Darknet YOLOv3
 The original repository is https://github.com/AlexeyAB/darknet#requirements .
 Install the required packages and compile from the source.

-For this project, I cloned the repository to $HOME and the rest assumes that you have `darknet` directory in your $HOME also.
+For this project, I cloned the repository to `$HOME` and the rest assumes that you have `darknet` directory there.

 ```sh
 % cd ~ && git clone git@github.com:AlexeyAB/darknet.git %% cd darknet